Warren8824/Warren8824/README.md

 - Building a strong foundation in infrastructure and systems administration
 - Self-taught and driven by curiosity and consistency
 - Type 1 Diabetic — 18+ years of managing and understanding CGM systems
 - Exploring how to turn real-world experience into meaningful software solutions
-- Dreaming of eventual remote work, mobile living, and contributing to open source

 ---